 To reduce their footprint, Subtle Earth does a number of things, like growing at a high altitude to reduce the need for any pesticides.
 Higher altitude makes for better coffee anyway, so it’s definitely a win-win, without question.
 They’re big recyclers too — all of the fruit that’s separated from the precious coffee bean, the cherry, is composted into a fertilizer.

 They’re dedicated to freshness, too.
 They roast to order, rather than on a schedule, to make sure that your beans go from roasters to your mug in as little time as possible.
 To be honest, this is a company after my heart, especially with notes of honey, cocoa, and caramel lacing their flavor profile.

-I’m a bit of a sucker for simple, clever logos, and Jo really takes the cake.
-The aesthetic just works for me, and it’s organic and fair trade and 100% arabica.
-I think swooning like an 1850s lady in a corset seems appropriate at this juncture.
+If you're a bit of a sucker for simple, clever logos, and Jo really takes the cake.
+The aesthetic just works for us, and Jo Coffee is organic, fair trade, and 100% arabica.

 Okay.
 Take a ride with me.
 It’s an adventure through time, to the birthplace of coffee, which is what Yirgacheffe is largely lauded as.
 Marley Coffee is organic, which would explain why it’s on this list, but it’s largely different from the others here.